usecannon/cannon/packages/website/content/docs.md

 ### Inspect your package

 Prior to publishing your package to a registry, inspect its contents with the following command.
-Your package contains information about your live network deployments which can be retrieved by the CLI when passing the `--write-deployments <path>` flag.
+Your package contains information about your live network deployments which can be retrieved by the CLI when passing the `--write-deployments <path>` option.

 ```bash
 npx hardhat cannon:inspect